What are the aims of this leaflet?

 - Long-term swelling of the affected site due to lymphatic vessel damage

 - Increased likelihood of further cellulitis or erysipelas at the same site

-- Kidney damage following streptococcal infection
+- Kidney damage following infection with a bacteria called streptococcus

 - Meningitis following facial erysipelas

 No, because they affect the deeper layers of the skin.
 They are different from impetigo, which is a superficial infection and can be passed to other people.